ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 Making a quick edit
 ===================

+There is a YouTube tutorial for editing ArduPilot documentation here:
+..  youtube:: fb73F8_MiMg
+    :width: 100%

 Once you've got your `Github account <https://github.com/join>`__ you can edit project source pages directly on Github.